nxtreaming/FFdynamic/apps/interactiveLive/README.md

 ## `Play with the Ial`

 There is a python script you can play with, named *'testIal.py'*, it is just some http request sending to Ial's http server.
-(There is a plan to provide a web ui for convinient of control the 'Ial', however I am not good at web front end work, so contributions are welcome)
+(There is a plan to provide a web ui for convenient of control the 'Ial', however I am not good at web front end work, so contributions are welcome)

 Currently, the requests include:
 ```